irmafrat/507_final_project/README.md

 ### Packages used in the project:
 1. Hydrator - To gather the JSONL tweets
-2. Flask - To develop a front end for the database
+2. Flask - To develop a front end for form the database
 3. Sqlite3 - To develop the database
 4. OAuth1 - To manage the program authorization
 5. Time - To manage [Twitter Rate Limits](https://developer.twitter.com/en/docs/basics/rate-limiting).